oxsecurity/megalinter/docs/descriptors/sql_sqlfluff.md

   fix       Fix SQL files.
-  lint      Lint SQL files via passing a list of files or using stdin. parse     Parse SQL files and just spit out the result. rules     Show the current rules in use. version   Show the version of sqlfluff.
+  lint      Lint SQL files via passing a list of files or using stdin. parse     Parse SQL files and just spit out the result. render    Render SQL files and just spit out the result. rules     Show the current rules in use. version   Show the version of sqlfluff.